-Pursuant to the terms of Article 21 of the Company's Articles of Association, and Article 3.4 of the Board of Directors' Internal Rules, the Board carries out the inspections and verifications which it judges necessary.
-The Chairman or the Chief Executive Officer must send to each director all the documents and information needed for the accomplishment of his duties.
+Pursuant to the terms of Article 21 of the Company's Articles of Association, and Article 3.4 of the Board of Directors' Internal Rules, the Board carries out the inspections and verifications which it deems necessary.
+The Chairman or the Chief Executive Officer must send each director all the documents and information needed for the accomplishment of their duties.

-The directors must, prior to the meeting of the Board of Directors and within a sufficient period of time, have access to the information that will allow them to make an informed decision.
-However, in the event of an urgent matter, or when respecting confidentiality so requires, and in particular when sensitive strategic, commercial or financial information is at issue, this information may be provided during the meeting.
-Directors shall likewise receive, if they so request, a copy of the minutes from the Board of Directors' deliberations.
+The directors must have access to the information that will allow them to make an informed decision, sufficiently in advance of the meeting of the Board of Directors.
+However, for urgent matters, or when respect for confidentiality so requires, and in particular when sensitive strategic, commercial or financial information is at issue, this information may be provided during the meeting.
+Directors shall likewise receive, if they so request, a copy of the minutes of the Board of Directors' deliberations.